|• 0.5 mi. ADA Hiking Trails|

 at Washington State Parks

-A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
+A daily watercraft launching permit is at a special reduced rate of $5 and a trailer dumping permit for $5 may be purchased at the park.

 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online